Kanna-Neko/dew/README.md

 # relax yourself and enjoy it, it's easy.
 dew init
 # waiting for your exploration
-# original language is c++, you can use lang [language] change language program use.
+# original language is c++, you can use dew lang [language] change language program use.
-# you can use lang command and check all language we support.
+# you can use dew lang command and check all language we support.
 # write your program, we promise use dew.cpp as original submit code file.
 # you can rewrite codefile in ./codeforces/config.yaml for different language
 # codefile is code program will test and submit